KLFE

 KLFE (1590 AM) is a radio station broadcasting a Catholic radio format in Seattle, Washington.
-The station is owned by Salem Communications and airs programming from Relevant Radio, a national Catholic network based in Green Bay, Wisconsin.
+The station is owned by Relevant Radio and airs programming from Relevant Radio, a national Catholic network based in Green Bay, Wisconsin.
 The radio studios and offices are on 5th Avenue South in Seattle.

 By day, KLFE transmits 20,000 watts; to protect other stations on 1590 AM at night, it reduces power to 5,000 watts.
 It uses a directional antenna with a two-tower array.
 The transmitter is on North Madison Avenue on Bainbridge Island.

 History

 KTIX, KETO and KUUU

 The station first signed on the air on September 10, 1956.
 The original call sign was KTIX.
 It had a full-service format.
 For the first two years, the station was a daytimer, going off the air at sunset.
 It upgraded to full-time status in 1958.
 KTIX was owned by Gordon Allen, who sold the station to broker Hugh Ben LaRue.

 In 1962, William Boeing bought the station, flipped it to a country music format and took the call letters KETO.
 The station also launched an FM counterpart on 101.5 (now KPLZ-FM).
 Boeing sold the station to Weaver-Davis Broadcasting.
 The station then shifted to Adult Contemporary as KSND.
 In 1970, the call sign changed to KUUU, and rebranded as "KU16".
 At the time, a daytime transmitter in South Seattle and a nighttime transmitter on Bainbridge Island was needed so KUUU would not interfere with co-channel KTIL in Netarts, Oregon.
 Sterling Recreation Organization bought KUUU and became a sister station with KZOK-FM in 1975, with the call letters changing to KZOK in 1977.
 It flipped to an Oldies format as "Solid Gold 16 KZOK".